 Lulu’s bestsellers have been time-tested for over two decades and continue to evolve for the most up-to-date fitness technology and style:

-Read our full review of the Align tank top here: A Full Lululemon Align Tank Review + Our Top 5 Dupes
+Read our full review of the Align tank top here: A Full lululemon Align Tank Review + Our Top 5 alternatives

 - Like a Cloud Longline Bra: with marshmallowy-soft foam cups and supple fabric that smooths over your skin, this yoga bra is unbeatable for transitioning from Hatha classes to running errands